 While project-based vouchers do not allow residents to take the vouchers with them when they move, some PHAs find that project-based vouchers can help produce more housing, thereby increasing the supply of affordable units in housing markets that are otherwise tight.
-In addition, by project-basing a share of their housing choice voucherOfficially known as "Section 8 Housing Choice Voucher".
-It is the largest and most sought after housing program in America.
-Section 8 HCVs are managed by various public housing agencies (most commonly referred to as housing authorities), which falls under the supervision of HUD.
-Program participants typically pay 30% of the rent, and the rest is covered by the HCV.s in well-located housing developments, PHAs can ensure there will be affordable rental units in gentrifying neighborhoods and in areas that provide access to critical resources such as high-quality schools, employment opportunities, public transportation, health care services, and grocery stores and other services and amenities.
+In addition, by project-basing a share of their housing choice vouchers in well-located housing developments, PHAs can ensure there will be affordable rental units in gentrifying neighborhoods and in areas that provide access to critical resources such as high-quality schools, employment opportunities, public transportation, health care services, grocery stores, and other services and amenities.

 While the Housing Choice Voucher program is a federal program, its effectiveness depends on local initiative and policy determinations.
 This section describes some of the steps that cities, towns and counties can take to maximize effectiveness and contributions to the achievement of local housing goals of project-based vouchers.

-PHAs and cities, towns, and counties should start by determining whether they wish to project-base any vouchers, and if so, how many.
+Localities should work with their PHAs to determine whether they wish to project-base any vouchers, and if so, how many.
 These decisions will be based on a variety of factors.
-Primary among these should be local market conditions, the community’s policy priorities, and consideration of whether project-basing vouchers can be used to help low-income households access resource-rich neighborhoods.
+Primary among these should be local market conditions, the locality’s policy priorities, and consideration of whether project-basing vouchers can be used to help low-income households access resource-rich neighborhoods.
 Smaller localities may need to work collaboratively with their PHA as their may be regional competition for the use of limited project-based vouchers.